 - Overlapping SSS sickness and partial disability benefits

 - Overpaid pension due to dependent’s death, employment, or marriage

 Other SSS Retirement Benefits in the Philippines

 The SSS Retirement Program provides more than just pension.
 Retirees will receive other benefits, such as the following:

-- 13th month pension every December
+- 13th-month pension every December

-Upon your death, your primary beneficiaries listed as of the date of retirement will be entitled to 100% of your pension.
-Should you pass away 60 days from the start of the monthly pension and have no primary beneficiaries listed, the secondary beneficiaries will be awarded a lump-sum SSS benefit equal to the five-year guaranteed period, excluding the dependents’ pension.
+If the member passes away 60 days from the start of the monthly pension and has no primary beneficiaries listed, the secondary beneficiaries will be awarded a lump-sum SSS benefit equal to the five-year guaranteed period, excluding the dependents’ pension.